sprblm/dots-website/site/projects/web-monetization/index.md

 [Streetmix](https://streetmix.net/) is a collaborative civic engagement platform for urban design.
 They are developing a two-tiered freemium model, through which users can pay money to access premium features.
 Patreon is their target payment platform, but the team also wanted to integrate the Web Monetization API as an alternative way for users to pay for subscriptions.
 The Streetmix team encountered two main challenges in doing so:

 * **Fixed subscription rates.** “Can we change the default rate people pay for a subscription?
 We haven't figured that out.
 Streetmix's model is not about being trapped in your site as long as possible.”
-The organization would benefit from a tutorial that provides guidance on how to ask users for a flat rate per month for access to premium content, rather per-visit payments.
+The organization would benefit from a tutorial that provides guidance on how to ask users for a flat rate per month for access to premium content, rather than per-visit payments.
 * **Technical mental models.** “We figured that requiring a browser extension wouldn’t work for Streetmix users.
 If they have a Coil account they can set up a street mix account and connect them.
 But it's been a struggle to integrate.
 Developer friendliness is a more pragmatic priority.
 In our brains we haven't separated Coil and the protocol itself.”

 **Takeaways:** The Streetmix team would appreciate more developer-facing tutorials on how to integrate their platform with Web Monetization.
 They experienced confusion around the difference between the Interledger Protocol, Web Monetization API, and Coil.
 These difficulties could be an indication that the provided [introductory materials](https://webmonetization.org/docs) were unclear regarding which level of abstraction developers should be working with.
 Going forward, developers would benefit from the creation of an introductory checklist that offers insight into when they should, or should not, use an intermediary such as Coil in their platform.

 ## 3. Challenges

 Overall, our research revealed that web monetization is still in an early innovation phase with significant barriers to adoption ahead.
 Although the ultimate goal of the process is for the end user is to pay the creator, and for the creator to get paid, we found numerous hurdles to accomplishing this goal for either group.
 These include the unknowns of the user journey, the in-depth identification requirements and variance of centralized financial services, and the incorporation of new mental models.